TristenLiu/Scan-it-Pack-it/README.md

 # Scan It!
 Pack It!

 ## Project Description
 This project, developed for the EC464 Capstone Senior Design Project at Boston University's Electrical & Computer Engineering department, is designed to address sustainability in packaging.
 Under the guidance of Benni Trachtenberg, "Scan It!
-Pack It!" utilizes advanced technologies such as LiDAR, cloud computing, and machine learning to optimize packaging processes, ensuring efficient resource usage and enhanced goods safety during transit.
+Pack It!" utilizes advanced technologies such as LiDAR, cloud computing, and machine learning to optimize packaging processes and ensuring efficient resource usage.

 ## Table of Contents
 1. [Installation Instructions](#installation-instructions)